 The Fallen World War II

 was on the bridge next to me.
 He was one of the most level-headed and cheerful members of my team.
-Sadly only a few weeks after he was killed, the Laforey, a destroyer, was torpedoed in the Tyrrhenium Sea and all but a few members of the crew were killed.
+Sadly only a few weeks after he was killed, the Laforey, a destroyer, was torpedoed in the Tyrrhenium Sea and all but a few members of the crew were killed.”

 D.W.
 Acorn newspaper

-Charles Wright – Corporal Charles Wright, served with the Worcestershire Regiment, was killed in action in 1940 and is commemorated in the Dunkirk Memorial, Northern France.
+Charles Wright – Charles was the son of Edward and Elizabeth of Mansfield.
+Corporal Charles Wright, served with the 7th Bn.,Worcestershire Regiment, was killed in action aged 30 on 26th May 1940.
+His death is commemorated in the Dunkirk Memorial, Northern France.